 Our PPA financing program provides for our customer's purchase of electricity from our renewable energy generating assets without an upfront capital outlay.
 Our PPA is a longer-term contract, typically in excess of 10 years, in which we receive monthly payments over the life of the contract.
 This program creates an ongoing recurring revenue stream, but reduces near-term revenue as the payments are recognized as revenue on a monthly basis over the life of the contract versus upfront upon product shipment or project completion.
 In fiscal 2011, we recognized \$0.4 million of revenue from completed PPAs.
-In the first half of fiscal 2012, we recognized \$0.4 million of revenue from completed PPAs.
-As of September 30, 2011, we had signed one customer to two separate PPAs representing future potential discounted revenue streams of \$3.5 million.
+In the first half of fiscal 2012, we recognized \$0.4 million of revenue from completed PPAs representing future potential discounted revenue streams of \$3.5 million.
 We discount the future revenue from PPAs due to the long-term nature of the contracts, typically in excess of 10 years.
 The timing of expected future discounted GAAP revenue recognition and the resulting operating cash inflows from PPAs, assuming the systems perform as designed, was as follows as of September 30, 2011 (in thousands):

 Fiscal 2012 \$ 324

-Fiscal 2013 646
+Fiscal 2013 645

 Fiscal 2014 536

 Fiscal 2015 426

 Fiscal 2016 425

-Beyond 1,152
+Beyond 1 1,153

-Total expected future discounted revenue from PPAs \$ 3,509
+Total expected future discounted revenue from PPAs \$3 3,509

-Other than for OTA and PPA revenue, we recognize revenue on product only sales at the time of shipment.
+We recognize revenue on product only sales at the time of shipment.
 For projects consisting of multiple elements of revenue, such as a combination of product sales and services, we recognize revenue by allocating the total contract revenue to each element based on their relative selling prices.
 We determine the selling price of products based upon the price charged when these products are sold separately.
 For services, we determine the selling price based upon management's best estimate giving consideration to pricing practices, margin objectives, competition, scope and size of individual projects, geographies in which we offer our products and services, and internal costs.
 We recognize revenue at the time of product shipment on product sales and on services completed prior to product shipment.
 We recognize revenue associated with services provided after product shipment, based on their relative selling price, when the services are completed and customer acceptance has been received.
 When other significant obligations or acceptance terms remain after products are delivered, revenue is recognized only after such obligations are fulfilled or acceptance by the customer has occurred.

 Our dependence on individual key customers can vary from period to period as a result of the significant size of some of our retrofit and multi-facility roll-out projects.
-Our top 10 customers accounted for approximately 38% and 28% of our total revenue for the first half of fiscal 2012 and fiscal 2011, respectively.
-No customer accounted for more than 10% of our total revenue in the first half of fiscal 2012 or fiscal 2011.
+Our top 10 customers accounted for approximately 35% and 33% of our total revenue for the first half of fiscal 2012 and fiscal 2011, respectively.
+Two customers, individually, accounted for 14% and 15% of our total revenue on the first half of fiscal 2012.
+No customer accounted for more than 10% of our total revenue in the first half of fiscal 2011.
 To the extent that large retrofit and roll-out projects become a greater component of our total revenue, we may experience more customer concentration in given periods.
 The loss of, or substantial reduction in sales volume to, any of our significant customers could have a material adverse effect on our total revenue in any given period and may result in significant annual and quarterly revenue variations.